pierrehub2b/actiontestscript/README.md

 * You can add options to the browsers driver
 * You can define application name and path of installed applications on the host machine.

+## List of available ATS actions

+- *This part of the readme is under progress, please comme back in a few days to see final version of this document ...* -

 ## Thirdparty components

 * [Selenium](https://www.seleniumhq.org/) - The testing framework used